kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-This `guard` statement ensures that the user granted the app access to their contacts.
-If they did not, you show the user an alert using the code you just added.
+The `guard` statement checks that the user granted permission; if not, you display an alert using `presentPermissionErrorAlert()``.

-Run the app in the simulator, and select the **Create Contact** row action for a contact.
+Build and run the app in the simulator; select the **Create Contact** row action for a contact and you'll be prompted for permission to access your contacts:

 ![width=32%](/images/14-PermissionAlert.png)

-The app presents an alert asking you to access your contacts.
-For this test run, select **Don't Allow**.
-When you press the alert action, the app presents your custom alert.
+Select **Don't Allow**; you'll see your custom alert presented like so:

 ![width=32%](/images/15-YouRejectedMe.png)

-Press **Settings** on your alert to see the Settings app open to your app's settings.
+Press **Settings** on your alert and you'll be taken to the Settings app where you can modify your permission if you so desire:

 ![width=32%](/images/16-AppSettingsPage.png)

+The `guard` statement neatly handles the case where the user does not grant permission; the next logical step is to handle the case where the user grants permission and save the Friend to the user's contact store.

 ### Saving Friends to Contacts

-After the `guard` statement you added, you can be sure that you have permission to access and modify the user's contacts.
-The next thing to do is actually save the Friend to the user's contact store.

 Add the following method to `FriendsViewController`: